Deploying to Vercel

 CORS errors from a different frontend

 If your frontend is on a different domain than the API, you'll need to add CORS headers.
 The framework doesn't add them by default.
-Wrap your route handlers:
+Handle this at the Next.js middleware level or by wrapping the handler response.

 Environment variable not found